nnannen/GitHub_Open_Foam/README.md

 # GitHub_Open_Foam
-These are my OpenFoam codes
+These are my OpenFoam codes.